AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 An example of a hard to solve target is ffmpeg.
 Here is how to successfully instrument it:

-1. Get and extract the current ffmpeg and change to it's directory
+1. Get and extract the current ffmpeg and change to its directory

 2. Running configure with --cc=clang fails and various other items will fail when compiling, so we have to trick configure: